DurkeshKumaaran/Tensorflow-Projects/README.md

 *RMSprop optimizer  with a learning rate of 0.001 is defined with a binary cross entropy loss function *Image Data Generator is imported from keras preprocessing image module and the images are rescaled and trained with 15 epochs
-*Numpy is used to convert the image into a vertical stack array and the test image set is validated
+*Numpy is used to convert the image into a vertical stack array and the test image set is validated *Meanwhile, by adding image augmentation, overfitting can be avoided